quattromani/childrenssafetyimmobilizer/index.md

+## Why is it called the "Q"?

+**The "Q" Pediatric Position Holder** was created by Dr. Frank Quattromani (a.k.a.
+"Dr. Q"), a board certified pediatric radiologist.

 # THE PEDIATRIC POSITION HOLDER

 ### **The "Q" Pediatric Position Holder** (immobilizer) is a simple, durable or single-patient use, one-piece radiolucent child medical positioning aid which holds secure all four extremities individually in a comfortable foam wrap.